Student Resume Template for Study, First Jobs and Programme Applications

 What to Do Next With This Resume Template

-A strong student resume or CV should tell the reader quickly what you are ready for - a first job, an entry-level role, or a programme application.
-Keep the layout simple, lead with the parts that actually support that goal, and avoid the common mistake of trying to sound experienced instead of sounding relevant.
+A strong student resume or CV should quickly tell the reader what you are ready for - a first job, an entry-level role, or a programme application.
+Keep the layout simple, lead with the sections that truly support your goal, and avoid trying to sound experienced instead of relevant.

 At this stage, credibility comes from useful detail.
-Recruiters and admissions teams notice when your resume shows coursework, projects, volunteering, part-time work, tools, communication, teamwork, and initiative in a clear way.
+Recruiters and admissions teams notice when your resume clearly highlights coursework, projects, volunteering, part-time work, tools, communication, teamwork, and initiative.
 That is what gives a student resume real weight.